You are here

 (6) SQG - Small Quantity Generator.
-Data reporting requirements for the other facility types tracked in the Resource Conservation and Recovery Act Information system (RCRAInfo), such as Conditionally Exempt Small Quantity Generators and Transporters, are similar to the requirements for SQGs.
+Note that data reporting requirements for the other facility types tracked in the Resource Conservation and Recovery Act Information system (RCRAInfo), such as Very Small Quantity Generators (VSQGs) and Transporters, are similar to the requirements for SQGs.

 (7) Full Compliance Evaluations (FCEs) (which typically include an on-site inspection) are required to be reported, while Partial Compliance Evaluations (PCEs) are not, unless the PCE was conducted as part of a negotiated CAA Compliance Monitoring Strategy (CMS) plan.

 (8) Full compliance evaluations conducted, notices of violation issued, formal enforcement actions issued, and penalties assessed at federally-reportable minor sources are required to be reported.

 (9) States and EPA Regions are required to enter the compliance status per regulated pollutant(s) within an air program for each federally-reportable facility evaluated.
 EPA analysis shows that data quality problems exist regarding facility compliance status in specific states.
 EPA is working with the states on these issues.
 In addition, the results of stack tests and Annual Title V Compliance Certification reviews are required.